 While a contract breach is never ideal, knowing what type of breach occurred and how to deal with it is critical for moving forward successfully.
-Here are some ways to better understand the fundamental breach—what it is, why it happens, and what can be done about it.
+Here are some ways to better understand the fundamental breach of contract — what it is, why it happens, and what can be done about it.

 For example, three parties can agree upon a deal where Party 1 orders a product, but Party 2, who makes the product can’t deliver it, so Party 3 agrees to make the delivery to Party 1.
 Party 2, however, never made the product.